michael105/codepage_converter/README.md

 I wouldn't recommend using this in a security relevant context, it's not written for security, BOM characters could get a problem.
+Filtering texts should be save, just don't put it in back of a server.

 <pre>